 458. Research and Statistical Methods in FCS (3).
 Prerequisite: Junior Status.
 Methods and basic skills for conducting, analyzing, and interpreting research.

 459. Family Interaction (3).
-Prerequisite: Junior status.
+Prerequisites: Junior Status and FCS 351 or 352/353.
 Study of various theories of family interaction, with an emphasis on understanding the family as a system.

 460. Directed Field Experiences (6).
 Prerequisites: Completion of general studies, professional and concentration courses, and approval of academic advisor.
 Supervised experiences in a community child care setting with observation and participation in approved programs for children.